devrafaeltr/unity-save-manager/README.md

 ___
 ## Getting started
 ### How to install:
-1. Download and import to your project
+1. Download and import to your project.
 2. Done!

 ### How to use:
-1. Go to the Manager_Save under `#region` SaveInfos
+1. Go to the Manager_Save under `#region` SaveInfos.
 2. Create a `public static (string name, string format) variableName = ("savedFileName", "savedFileFormat");` There is a template.
 You can use any name and any format.
 3. Now, anywhere, you can call ```Manager_Save.SaveData(variableName, yourData)``` and ```Manager_Save.LoadData<type>(variableName, yourData)```;